Tanunda

 Educational attainment in Tanunda aligns closely with national averages, showing typical qualification patterns and performance metrics

-Tanunda's three schools have a combined enrollment of 1,233 students as of 2021, with typical Australian school conditions (ICSEA: 1044) offering balanced educational opportunities.
-The educational mix includes two primary and one K-12 school.
-As an education hub, Tanunda provides 25.0 school places per 100 residents, significantly above the regional average of 13.1, attracting students from surrounding communities as of the latest data available.
-Note: for schools with 'n/a' enrolments, please refer to their parent campus.
+Tanunda's three schools have a combined enrollment of 1,233 students, with typical Australian school conditions (ICSEA: 1044) offering balanced educational opportunities.
+The educational mix includes two primary schools and one K-12 school.
+Tanunda functions as an education hub, with 25.0 school places per 100 residents - significantly higher than the regional average of 13.1 - attracting students from surrounding communities.
+Note: for schools showing 'n/a' in enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education